karanshah0206/DatingApp/README.md

 * Great Filters To Find Your Ideal Match

 # Setup
 Download and Install DotNet v3.0, Angular v9, & SQLite.
-Then fork & clone this repository onto your computer.
+Then clone this repository onto your computer.

 To run in production mode, go to the DatingApp-SPA folder in command prompt/terminal and use the command: *ng build --prod*.
 Then, go to the DatingApp.API folder and use the command: *dotnet ef database update*.
 This creates the database.
 Once that is done, run the command: *dotnet run*.
 Now, if you go to localhost:5000 on your computer, you should see the DatingApp.